funvill/funvill.github.io/_posts/2011-06-27-spin-art-vancouver-mini-maker-faire-2011.md

 ---
-layout: post
+layout: single
 title: Spin Art - Vancouver Mini Maker Faire 2011
 date: 2011-06-27 12:48
-author: funvill
-comments: true
-categories: [Interesting, News, Projects]
+categories: blog, [Interesting, News, Projects]
 ---
-I build the <a href="http://blog.abluestar.com/giant-spin-art-maker-faire-2011-vancouver/">first version</a> of my giant spin art back in may after reading build instructions in <a href="http://makeprojects.com/">Make magazine</a> Volume 25.
+I build the <a href="/giant-spin-art-maker-faire-2011-vancouver/">first version</a> of my giant spin art back in may after reading build instructions in <a href="http://makeprojects.com/">Make magazine</a> Volume 25.

 It work okay but had a few problems.
 It was direct drive driven and I was worried about burning out the motor.
 It was scary fast and got unstable as it speeds up.